ppizarror/PyMultiDictionary/README.rst

     from PyMultiDictionary import MultiDictionary
     dictionary = MultiDictionary()

-This will create a local instance of the MultiDictionary class and now it can be used to get meanings, translations, etc.
+This will create a local instance of the MultiDictionary class, and now it can be used to get meanings, translations, etc.

 For **Meanings**,